What to Expect From Your Loan Officer

 • If he asks you for additional documents, he should explain to you why he needs them.

 • He keeps you informed with each phase of your loan.
-He’ll communicate with you through whichever medium works best for you: phone, email, text—or all three.
+He’ll communicate with you through whichever medium works perfect for you: phone, email, text—or all three.

 • He should make you feel like a partner in the process, rather than a victim.